kokkos/kokkos-fft/docs/api/real/irfft.rst

 .. note::

    The input must be a complex-valued view, and the output must be a real-valued view.
-The input size along the transform axis is ``n/2 + 1``, where ``n`` is the output size along that axis.
+The input length along the transform axis is ``n/2 + 1``, where ``n`` is the output length along that axis.
+If this condition is not met, the `std::runtime_error` exception will be thrown.

 Examples
 ========